College football schedule, games 2018: What to watch in Week 6, TV channels, kickoff times

 - Iowa State at No. 25 Oklahoma State, ESPN, 3:30 p.m.

-- Indiana at No. 3 Ohio State, FOX, 4 p.m.
+- Indiana at No. 3 Ohio State, Fox, 4 p.m.

 - Arizona State at No. 21 Colorado, Pac-12 Net, 4 p.m.